 Every year 670,000 dogs are euthanized in the United States.
 A lot of these dogs are being surrendered due to unmanageable behavioral issues (growling, nipping, excessively barking, jumping, leash reactivity etc).
-It is my mission to help owners keep their dogs by assisting them with efficiently fixing some of these issues and stopping unwanted behaviors.
-I’m sure I can bring you more clarity on why your dog is exhibiting certain behaviors and find a program that will work for you and your lifestyle.
+It is my mission to help owners keep their dogs by assisting them with efficiently fixing dog behavioral issues and stopping unwanted behaviors.